lpego/mzb-suite/README.md

 ## Changelog

 **v0.1.0** First release.
 Attempt to structure project and scripts in a way that is easy to understand and maintain.

+## TODOS

+- [ ] Renku workflows for the different modules
+- [ ] Add module for evaluations, and for generating plots
+- [ ] Add notebooks for plotting of results, images, etc.
+- [ ] Check all docstrings and potenitally build documentation into html
+- [ ] Add tests?
+- [ ] Add the dubendorf data use case to check consistency for multiple projects
+- [ ] LICENSE and AUTHORS